How to Help Implantation

-We looked into some of the most common things that women worry about during very early pregnancy and reveal whether there is any genuine cause for concern.
+Below, we look into some of the most common things that women worry might hurt their chances for pregnancy and reveal whether there is any genuine cause for concern.

 Can Exercise Prevent Implantation?

 It’s most likely fine to continue an exercise routine that you’re already accustomed to, or even to start a new one as long as you ramp up slowly (which is a good idea whether you’re trying to get pregnant or not).
 The embryo at this stage is half the size of a dust mite.
 Its activities are occurring at a molecular scale and are not affected by a single intense workout.

 Verdict: In most cases, exercise cannot prevent implantation.